AmbroseT/getdataProject/Code Book.md

 ### GETTING AND CLEANING DATA - PROJECT CODE BOOK

+The code book

+1. information about the variables (including units!) in the data set not contained in the tidy data
+   * e.g. variable may be in US dollars, units can be in thousands or millions
+2. information about the summary choices you made
+   * e.g. did you use the median or the mean?
+3. information about the experimental study design you used
+   * the way that you collected the data, was it in a db, was it an experiment

+Some other important tips

+* a common format for this document is a Word/text file
+  * or markdown file
+* there should be a section called "Study design" that has a thorough description of how you collected the data
+* there must be a section called "Code book" that describes each variable and its units

 The following is the README.txt from the original experiment files:
 >The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.